 The truth: "Sweat glands are not the same as oil pores.
 While sweat alone cannot cause acne, there is a condition called acne mechanica, a form of acne caused by a combination of heat, friction, and covered skin.
 It's often found on athletes who sweat under their helmets.
-Other culprits of acne mechanica include tight clothing, snug backpack straps, and headbands worn for long periods of time." — Dr. Rebecca Kazin
+Other culprits of acne mechanica include tight clothing, snug backpack straps, and headbands worn for long periods of time." — Rebecca Kazin, MD

 The truth: "Adults of any age can suffer from acne!
 Adult acne usually begins in your late 20s to early 30s.
 Stress is a catalyst that can play a role in aggravating the condition.
 Genetics plays a large part as well.
 Hormonal changes as a result of pregnancy can affect adult acne, worsening or improving the condition.
 Another hormonal change that can affect adult acne is discontinuing the use of birth control pills as well as premenstrual hormonal fluctuation.
 Tap water can play into the rise of adult acne, depending on a city's calcium and magnesium levels.
-And in today's society, adults look at their skin more critically, with a lower threshold of what acceptable, which drives them to seek treatment." — Dr. Dennis Gross
+And in today's society, adults look at their skin more critically, with a lower threshold of what acceptable, which drives them to seek treatment." — Dennis Gross, MD

 The truth: "Adult acne is treated differently than adolescent acne.
 Mature skin tends to be drier, so you need to be mindful that you aren’t blasting skin with harsh products that will further dehydrate it.
 You don't need to wash with an antibacterial soap, as it can severely dry skin and lead to itching and redness.
 Instead, use a gentle cleanser (try one with salicylic acid).
 Most of the prescription medications are very irritating and drying, and therefore can't be tolerated in adults because their skin is not as oily.
-I recommend retinoids and chemical peels as they effectively address acne and aging at the same time." — Dr. Kazin
+I recommend retinoids and chemical peels as they effectively address acne and aging at the same time." — Rebecca Kazin

 The truth: "Look for a physical sunscreen that contains titanium dioxide or zinc oxide, as these ingredients sit on top of the skin to protect instead of being absorbed.
 Also look for oil-free, noncomedogenic sunscreens that come in a dry-mist application.
-Stay clear of ingredients like para-amino benzoic acid, which can cause clogged pores and allergic reactions." — Dr. Goldfaden
+Stay clear of ingredients like para-amino benzoic acid, which can cause clogged pores and allergic reactions." — Gary Goldfaden